Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Public transport analysis shows 20 active transport stops operating within Manoora, comprising a mix of buses.
+Public transport analysis reveals 20 active transport stops operating within Manoora, comprising a mix of buses.
 These stops are serviced by 5 individual routes, collectively providing 650 weekly passenger trips.
 Transport accessibility is rated as good, with residents typically located 212 meters from the nearest transport stop.
-As a primarily residential area, most residents commute outward.
-Car remains the dominant mode at 88%, with 2% cycling.
-Vehicle ownership averages 0.7 per dwelling, below the regional average.
+As a primarily residential area, most residents commute outward; the car remains the dominant mode at 88%, with 2% cycling.
+Vehicle ownership averages 0.7 per dwelling, which is below the regional average.
+A relatively low 10.0% of residents work from home (2021 Census; may reflect COVID-19 conditions).

 Frequently Asked Questions - Transport